 If you’ve recently suffered a heart attack, or are experiencing chronic or acute heart disease, you may be referred for cardiac rehabilitation.
-Cardiac rehabilitation is a customized program that includes exercise and education, designed to help patients recover from cardiac disease, reduce and manage the symptoms, and improve their quality of life.
-In this article, we’ll look at how cardiac rehab can help you heal.
+The American Heart Association defines cardiac rehab as “a medically supervised program designed to improve your cardiovascular health if you have experienced heart attack, heart failure, angioplasty or heart surgery.”
+The best cardiac rehab centers design customized programs that include exercise and education to help patients recover successfully, reduce and manage symptoms, and improve their quality of life.

-Depending on your heart condition, cardiac rehab may begin while you’re still in the hospital, or you may start it as an outpatient.
-Before starting a cardiac rehab program, you will be carefully assessed to determine the current state of your heart and overall health, as well as any other conditions that might affect your recovery, your personal goals and needs, and your current level of physical fitness.
-Your doctor and treatment team will then put together an individualized rehabilitation program to help you start your journey toward better health.
+Depending on your heart condition, you may begin cardiac rehab while you’re still in the hospital or you may start it as an outpatient.
+Before starting a cardiac rehab program, you will be carefully assessed to determine the current state of your heart and overall health, as well as any other conditions that might affect your recovery.
+Your healthcare provider will combine this information with your personal goals and current level of physical fitness to form a clear picture of how to structure your cardiac rehab goals.
+Your doctor and treatment team will then put together an individualized rehabilitation program to help you start your journey toward a full recovery and better health.

-The first phases of cardiac rehab usually last around 3 months.
-You will work with a team of rehab professionals, which may include cardiologists, a specialist nursing staff, physical therapists, nutritionists, and mental health specialists.
+Though every patient’s recovery is different, the first phases of cardiac rehab usually last around three months.
+You will work with a team of rehab professionals, including cardiologists, a specialized nursing staff, physical therapists, nutritionists, and mental health specialists.
 Cardiac rehabilitation comprises three key components:

 1. Exercise

-The goal of the exercise portion of your cardiac rehab program is to improve your physical well-being as safely as possible.
+Exercise is one of the most important ways you can meet the goals of cardiac rehabilitation.
+The key is to improve your physical well-being as safely as possible.
 You will be guided through a series of exercises, progressing in difficulty over time as your fitness improves.
 The aim is to show you how to build exercise into your daily routine, without putting too much pressure on your heart.

 Your exercise program will likely include both aerobic exercise and resistance training.
 According to the American College of Cardiology, depending on your starting fitness level, you may begin simply with sitting up and getting out of bed, progressing carefully to walking, climbing stairs, or cycling on a stationary bike.

-Resistance training might include activities such as lifting yourself up out of a chair, which can lead up to using hand weights or resistance bands to improve your overall strength and muscle tone.
-Over time, you will be encouraged to monitor your own heart rate while you exercise, and develop your confidence in exercising on your own.
+Resistance training might include activities such as lifting yourself up out of a chair, which can progress to using hand weights or resistance bands to improve your overall strength and muscle tone.
+Over time, you will be encouraged to monitor your own heart rate while you exercise and develop your confidence in exercising on your own.

 2. Education